alkalinecoffee/boris/README.md

   # if there is more information we want to collect but is not collected by default, we can specify
   # our own commands to run against the target via two methods: #get_values returns an Array (each
-  # line returned is an element of the array), or #get_value, which returns a String (just the first
+  # line is an element of the array), or #get_value, which returns a String (the first line returned
-  # line returned from the command)
+  # from the command)
   puts target.connector.values_at('cat /etc/redhat-release')
   puts target.connector.value_at('uname -a')

   # NOTE: if this were a Windows server, you would send WMI queries instead of shell commands, ie:
   #  target.connector.values_at('SELECT * FROM Win32_ComputerSystem')

-  # finally, we can package up all of the data into json format for portability
+  # finally, we can package up all of the data into json format for portability (the true argument
+  # tells the #to_json method to output the json with tabbed formatting)
-  puts target.to_json
+  puts target.to_json(:pretty_print=>true)

   target.disconnect
 end